1. What accreditation standards are followed in India?

-8. Are there any formalities with the Medical Visa after my arrival to India?
+8. Would there be any formalities with the Medical Visa after I arrive in India?

-Normally the hospitals help you with such formalities.
-You would have to register at the Foreigner’s Regional Registration Office within 14 days of your arrival.
-Attendants also have to get registered themselves with the local FRROs / FROs within 14 days of entering India.
+Mostly the hospitals help you out with such formalities.
+Both the patient and attendants would have to register at the Foreigner’s Regional Registration Office (FRRO)within 14 days of arrival.

-9. If my treatment is being prolonged, would I be provided assistance with extension of my visa?
+9. If my treatment is being prolonged, would I be provided further visa assistance towards its extension?

-Medical and Medical Attendant visas are extendable by FRRO (Foreigners Regional Registration Office) in India depending upon the condition of the patient on the production of the required medical documents.
+Medical and Medical Attendant visas are extendable by FRRO (Foreigners Regional Registration Office) in India depending upon the medical condition of the patient and on the production of supporting medical documents.

 1. How will my appointments with the doctor be scheduled?

-The Hospital’s International Patients Division would facilitate in scheduling your appointments and consultations with the doctor.
-Therefore when you speak to hospital, ask for the international patients division.
+The Hospital’s International Patients Division would facilitate scheduling your appointments and consultations with the doctor.
+Thus ask for the international patients division when you speak to hospital.

-2. Would there be pharmacies / medical store available in the Hospitals?
+2. Would there be pharmacies / medical stores available within the Hospitals?

-Most Hospitals in India are likely to have a Pharmacy within its premises for easy accessibility.
+Most hospitals in India are likely to have a Pharmacy within its premise for easy access and patient convenience.

 3. What are the various room categories available in the Hospital?